rolandhorvath99/CookieExporter_new/PRIVACY.md

 ## Contact

-Questions about this policy or the extension: <CONTACT EMAIL>
+Questions about this policy or the extension: <roland.horvath@meltwater.com>